 While making and posting videos online has become part of daily life in recent years, the unique situation created by the COVID-19 pandemic has made how we document our experiences more important than ever.
 When we reflect on this period in the future, these videos will be among the primary sources we turn to.

 #BritainOnLockdown is a BFI National Archive project mapping the huge variety of online videos that represent the UK’s COVID-19 experience.
 With the help of the British public, we’ve gathered hundreds of suggestions, and the wide range of fascinating submissions can be sampled in our most recent blogs on video diaries and time capsules.
-If you would like to nominate a video you have enjoyed or been affected by, please use our online form.

 The majority of videos submitted have been made by, and are about, members of the public dealing with the extraordinary situation, whether they are key workers in professional environments, families locked down at home or groups of people coming together online.